fog/fog/lib/fog/rackspace/docs/storage.md

 	identity_service.service_catalog.display_service_regions :cloudFiles

-Rackspace Private Cloud installations can skip specifying a region and directly specify their custom service endpoints using the key `:rackspace_storage_url` and `:rackspace_cdn_url`.
+Rackspace Private Cloud installations can skip specifying a region and directly specify their custom service endpoints using the keys `:rackspace_storage_url` and `:rackspace_cdn_url`.

 **Note**: A`Fog::Storage` instance is needed for the desired region.